8 B2B Blog Best Practices for Measurable Results

 4. Craft content to match your funnel

-This means that you can’t expect success with a blog full of posts about your products and services (lower funnel phases).
+This means you can’t expect success with a blog full of posts about your products and services (lower funnel phases).
 Nor can you expect leads and sales if all you do is “beat around the bush” with top-funnel articles.

 5. Plan a content calendar